reiver/article-20250227/README.md

 # Can Bluesky & the Fediverse Censor

+Bluesky's claim of decentralization is under fire — is it really living up to the hype?
+Recently accused of censoring political speech, the platform is facing tough questions about its true nature.
+Is Bluesky just Twitter 2.0 in disguise, or is it caught in a moderation nightmare?
+Let’s dive in and uncover the truth behind the controversy."

+## Moderation or Censorship

 Recently Bluesky made the news again — this time, Bluesky was accused of censoring political speech.
 And, in particular, political speech focused as President Trump and Elon Musk, in the form of an AI-generated protest video that went _viral_ before it was censored.